qiaoqiao7878/Coursera/Testing/Readme.md

 - Faults: programmer's mistake
 - Latent errors: a line of code with a bug in it
-- Effective errors: executing the line of code containing a bug
+- Effective errors: executing the line of code containing a bug, if the system reaches a state where the error can manifest
 - Failures: e.g. the program crashes

 ## Where error usually happens